Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Expected Result

+Product is successfully created
+Success message appears
-Product is successfully createdSuccess message appears New product appears in product list
+New product appears in product list
 Product is visible on the store page

 ------------------------------------------------------------------------